 In OpenDDS ACE_DEBUG and ACE_ERROR are used directly most of the time, but sometimes they are used indirectly, like with the transport framework's VDBG and VDBG_LVL.
 They also should be conditional on one of the logging control systems in OpenDDS.

-See Logging for the user perspective.
+See section 7.6 of the OpenDDS Developer's Guide for user perspective.